SB-243

 Enforcement Authority

 Private right of action.
 No designated agency enforcer for compliance (the Office of Suicide Prevention receives annual reports but is not granted enforcement authority).
-A person who suffers injury in fact may bring a civil action.
+A person who suffers injury in fact as a result of a violation of this chapter may bring a civil action.

 Penalties

 Greater of actual damages or $1,000 per violation.
 Plaintiff may also recover injunctive relief and reasonable attorney's fees and costs.
-Plaintiff must have suffered 'injury in fact' to bring suit, but statutory damages do not require proof of actual monetary harm.
+Statutory damages do not require proof of actual monetary harm — the statute requires only 'injury in fact,' not quantified economic loss.

 Who Is Covered